Mexican Shrimp Cocktail

-Mexican shrimp cocktail, or "coctel de camarones", is a refreshing appetizer that consists of shrimp, avocado and cilantro swimming in a spicy (or mild) tomato broth.
-Quick, easy, healthy and delicious!
+Mexican shrimp cocktail, or “coctel de camarones”, is a popular and refreshing Mexican appetizer that consists of cooked shrimp, avocado, onionand cilantro swimming in a spicy (or mild) tomato broth with fresh lime juice.
+This zesty shrimp appetizer is a staple menu item in Southern parts of the US because it’s so light and refreshing during the heat of the summer!

 - Light and flavorful – make the tomato base as mild or spicy as you like